Showing posts with label Updates. Show all posts

 Ok, sure.
 I'll accept that.
 So the Amazon Ads are no more.

 As a replacement, you will see different ads for groups like Abe Books and DriveThruRPG.
-Since I am not doing webstats anymore, it won't be obvious what that means.
+Since I am not doing web stats anymore, it won't be obvious what that means.
 Actually, it means very little.
 I receive the lion's share of income from DriveThruRPG.
 By a factor of 10 over Amazon.
-I don't know why this ever came to be as Amazon is such a big company.
-I guess the answer is this blog is 90% about games and 10% of all things that come from Amazon.
+I don't know why this ever came to be, as Amazon is such a big company.
+I guess the answer is this blog is 90% about games and 10% about all things that come from Amazon.

 The second item comes about from my sharing of my collection of Bandai Star Wars models.
 This collection of 1:144 scale models used to retail for about $9.99.
 At the end of 2021, the sets became unavailable and the prices in the secondary market, such as Amazon skyrocketed.